casicos/Modern-Joystick-For-Unity/README.md

 # Modern-Joystick-For-Unity
 Inspired from the game.
 (Wild island: Durango)

-bundled without used third parties' resources like ngui.
+bundled without the third parties' resources used of, like ngui.